Trial of Michael Jackson: Further allegations

 In 2013, the Australian choreographer Wade Robson, who had testified in the trial that Jackson had not molested him, reversed his position.
 He said Jackson had molested him over seven years when he was a child.
 In 2014, another man who had spent time with Jackson as a child, James Safechuck, alleged that Jackson had also abused him.
 In March 2019, a documentary about their allegations, Leaving Neverland, aired, triggering further examination of Jackson's legacy.

-Documentary film

-In 2025, a two-part Australian documentary titled The People vs. Michael Jackson (original production: 2022) aired, examining the trial.
-It uses court transcripts, previously unseen footage, and more than 30 interviews with jurors, attorneys, journalists, and witnesses to reconstruct the trial and reflect on how media, fame, and justice intersected.